 Running tracks can be located indoor or outdoor and the surfaces can be made of compacted dirt or synthetic substances.
-The compacted dirt track is the least expensive but the most dangerous since when the surface becomes wet pockets of mud form and the running surface becomes slippery.
+The compacted dirt track is the least expensive, but the most dangerous, because when the surface becomes wet pockets of mud form and the running surface becomes slippery.

 There are several types of synthetic track surfaces which provide a running surface of exceptional durability, uniformity and safety.
 Synthetic tracks are always safe, though they're more susceptible to damage from improper use.